e183b796621afbf902067460/defi-providers-fabric/README.md

             .produceProduct()
 ```

-All fabrics and products keys can be viewed in the right factories
+All fabrics and products keys can be viewed in the right factories.